 - Most chattels whose value decreases over time (called wasting assets);

-- Non wasting and business chattels where the disposal proceeds do not exceed £6000;
+- Non wasting and business chattels where acquisition cost and disposal proceeds do not exceed £6000;

 - Gifts to charity and certain amateur sports clubs;

 - SAYE contracts, savings certificates and premium bonds;

 - Betting winnings and prizes including the lottery;